ruitaiS/alpacaPack/readme.md

     Disconnect keeps the existing apiHandler; a new one is created on re-connect, but the old one is still there.

+yeah ok so everything is super janky, but it sorta works.

+bump.click places the order if there aren't open positions (theoretically; it doesn't get out of the cancel state properly)

+the order gets logged in bump's openOrders.
+Main has a callback that edits the position state.

+When the order is successfully filled or cancelled, we call updateOrders from main.
+This triggers componentDidUpdate in bump (strangely, when orders are placed, this does not trigger...)

+componentDidUpdate then looks through it's openOrders - if it is missing from the new props.positions.orders, then it is removed from openOrders
+    -> Doesn't updateOrders always clear the orders?
+What if you had one order fill, and the rest did not?
+The order list would still be empty *** This would be something to double check tomorrow

 ### Mar 4
 Calling updatePositions after fills, partial fills, and cancels